thyseus/yii-user-management/README.md

 ```
 'modules' => array(
     'user' => array(
       'debug' => true,
       )
     ),
 ```

-The debug option is needed for the installation and should be set to false after the installation.
+The debug option is needed for the installation and is helpful during development.
+It should be set to false when running in production.

 * To let your Web Application use the Authentification Methods of the User Management Module, we need to overwrite the default